minagawah/express-react-svelte-webcomponent/README.md

-Especially, we usually want them running in different subdirectories, and you certainly must struggle with Webpack configurations to achieve which actually achieve the desired states.
+Especially, we usually want them running in different subdirectories, and you certainly must struggle with Webpack configurations to actually achieve the desired states.
 With the sample Webpack configuration presented here, I wish to help someone who are also suffering from the same situations.